CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 {{< /tab >}}
 {{< /tabs >}}

-### Clock Correction Mode
+### Clock Time Stamp Mode

-The Cumulus Linux switch provides the following clock correction modes:
+The Cumulus Linux switch provides the following clock time stamp modes:
-- *One-step* mode, where the PTP time stamps the packet as it egresses the port and there is no need for a follow-up packet.
+- *One-step*, where PTP adds the precise time that the Sync packet egresses the port to the packet.
+There is no need for a follow up packet.
-- *Two-step* mode, where PTP notes the time when the packet egresses the port and sends it in a separate follow-up message.
+- *Two-step*, where PTP notes the precise time when the Sync packet egresses the port and sends it in a separate follow up message.

+One-step mode significantly reduces the number of PTP messages.
 Two-step mode is the default configuration.

+{{%notice note%}}
+Cumulus Linux supports one-step mode on switches with Spectrum 2 and later.
+{{%/notice%}}

 {{< tabs "TabID345 ">}}
 {{< tab "NVUE Commands ">}}